 A broccoli coleslaw recipe that uses the stems so not to waste any part of broccoli.
-Slathered with a blue cheese dressing it makes a delicious side dish.
+Slathered with a blue cheese dressing it makes a delicious salad and side dish.

 I never had thought of using the broccoli stem in recipes and used to chuck it away after trimming my broccoli.
 Then I read about using it in salads, often in place of raw cabbage, so gave it a whirl.
 Well, what a revelation to me this was.
 I loved the flavour and it is similar to cabbage and not as “broccoli” as I thought it would be.
 It has a nice crunch too.
 So, what better dish to play around with it then the humble coleslaw.
 I used a blue cheese dressing for this but you could use your usual coleslaw dressing instead.
 I shall never throw away the stems again!